ReBin-Recyle-Your-Bin/ReBin-MachineLearning-ModelandAPI/README.md

 We use the Flask framework to build an API for image classification and recycling recommendation system.

+### Endpoints
+- POST /ID/predict : Submit a request to make a prediction using a machine learning model (Output: Indonesian).
+- POST /ED/predict : Submit a request to make a prediction using a machine learning model (Output: English).

 ### How to Use

 #### In Local Deployment: